Tappeh Goji

-Tappeh Goji (تپه گجي) (Note: Also romanized as Tappeh Gojī; also known as Tappeh Gachī, Tappeh Kojī, Tappeh-ye Gorg, and Tepe Gurg) is a village in Beyranvand-e Shomali Rural District of Beyranvand District, (Note: Formerly Chaghalvandi District) Khorramabad County, Lorestan province, Iran.
+Tappeh Goji (تپه گجي) (Note: Also romanized as Tappeh Gojī; also known as Tappeh Gachī, Tappeh Kojī, Tappeh-ye Gorg, and Tepe Gurg) is a village in Beyranvand-e Shomali Rural District of Beyranvand District (Note: Formerly Chaghalvandi District) in Khorramabad County, Lorestan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 821 in 171 households.
 The following census in 2011 counted 814 people in 199 households.
-The 2016 census measured the population of the village as 857 people in 231 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 857 people in 231 households, the most populous in its rural district.